American Silversmiths

 • He worked circa 1830-1835 as a silversmith and clockmaker in New York City NY with a shop at 135 Water Street.

-• He was a partner in 1835-1853 with Frederick Creighton in New York City NY as BLISS & CREIGHTON with a shop at 42 Fulton Street, taking over the old shop of Clement Davison.
+• Partnership: Frederick Creighton, in 1835-1853, in New York City NY.
+As BLISS & CREIGHTON with a shop at 42 Fulton Street, taking over the old shop of Clement Davison.
 By 1840, the firm was specializing in the production of chronometers and nautical instruments.

-• He was a partner in 1837-1839 with Samuel Lord Canfield and Stephen Hyer Palmer in New York City NY as CANFIELD, PALMER & BLISS, jewelery manufacturers and enamelers on gold.
+• Partnership: Samuel Lord Canfield and Stephen Hyer Palmer, in 1837-1839, in New York City NY.
+As CANFIELD, PALMER & BLISS, jewelery manufacturers and enamelers on gold.
 Shop at 8 Cortlandt till 1838, then at 6 Cortlandt.

-• He was a partner in 1840-1845 with Stephen Hyer Palmer in New York City NY as PALMER & BLISS, jewelery manufacturers and enamelers on gold, continuing on at 6 Cortlandt.
+• Partnership: Stephen Hyer Palmer, in 1840-1845, in New York City NY.
+As PALMER & BLISS, jewelery manufacturers and enamelers on gold, continuing on at 6 Cortlandt.
 The 1843 City and Co-Partnership Directory also lists the following jewelers at the same address:

 George R. Downing